-Cast Vinyl: A liquid mixture of plasticizers and PVC is poured onto a moving web to create cast vinyl.
-The liquid is heated in an oven to evaporate the moisture and leave behind a thin layer, usually 2 mil thick, of vinyl.
-Cast vinyl is extremely stable because it is made without stressing the film.
-This and the thin face film of 0.002 inches make cast vinyl ideal for compound curves.
-You can think of motorcycle helmets and VW Beetle Fenders.
-These vinyls are used to apply vehicle wraps.
+Cast Vinyl: Cast vinyl is created by pouring a liquid mixture of plasticizers and PVC onto an expanding web.
+Once heated in an oven to evaporate moisture, this leaves behind a thin layer of vinyl (usually 2 mil thickness) that’s highly stable due to not stressing the film.
+Due to its thin face film of 0.002 inches, this makes cast vinyl ideal for compound curves like motorcycle helmets or VW Beetle Fenders; you may also see cast vinyl used to apply vehicle wraps.

-Reflective: There are many reflective vinyls available that can be used with eco-solvent ink.
-These vinyls are used in traditional applications such as police and emergency vehicles.
-They also serve as graphic elements in custom and commercial vehicle wraps.
-EnduraLITE R8512 is very flexible, EnduraLITE 48000 is also available, as well as ORALITE 5600, 5650RA and EnduraLITE 48000.
-EnduraLITE 48000 and ORALITE 5600 are the only options for printing.
-Printing on colored vinyl using CMYK ink is not a good idea.
-Here’s why.
+Reflective: Reflective vinyls can be used with eco-solvent ink to print on.
+These vinyls are commonly found in traditional applications like police and emergency vehicles as well as custom and commercial vehicle wraps.
+EnduraLITE R8512 and EnduraLITE 48000 offer great flexibility while ORALITE 5600, 5650RA and EnduraLITE 48000 offer more color options when printing colored vinyl with CMYK ink – here’s why:

-High-Tack Vinyl: Many of our customers and their clients want printed logos or decals to be applied on low-energy substrates such as concrete and coolers.
-Sign industry standard adhesives are designed to be used on flat, non-porous surfaces.
-To get them to stick to stucco, you will need a high-grip adhesive like the one on PrismJET203HT.
-ORACAL also has high-tack versions ORAJET 3165 and 3951 that can be ordered by special request.
+High-Tack Vinyl: Many of our customers and their clients require printed logos or decals to be applied on low-energy substrates like concrete and coolers.
+Sign industry standard adhesives are designed for flat nonporous surfaces like PrismJET203HT; to get them stuck to stucco, you will need a high-grip adhesive like PrismJET203HT from ORACAL; ORAJET 3165 and 3951 can also be ordered special request.

-Another feature that is found on some printable vinyls deserves to be mentioned in its own category.
-A wide range of printable vinyls, including cast and calendared ones, include the Air egress liners that were developed by Avery to make vehicle wraps easy to apply.
-It’s almost like the trickle-down phenomenon in automotive manufacturing.
-Heated leather seats such as those found in premium luxury sedans will eventually be available for the masses.
-What is air egress?
-And why is it growing so fast?
+One feature found on some printable vinyls that deserves its own category is Air Egress Liners, developed by Avery to make vehicle wraps easy to apply.
+It’s almost like the trickle-down effect in automotive manufacturing: Heated leather seats such as those found in premium luxury sedans will soon be accessible to everyone.
+But what exactly is air egress and why is it growing so rapidly?